How to stay in the UK after graduation: Visas overview and career advice

 Lecturer, PhD graduate and former employee of consulting companies

-Visas to Stay in the UK after Studying
+Visas to stay in the UK after studying.
+What options do you have?

-You may have a number of UK visa options open to you depending on your personal circumstances; for example, if you have family in this country or British ancestry.
-The following six visas are the main routes to getting PR in the UK for international students graduating from UK universities.
+If you are thinking about staying in the UK after studying, you may have a number of UK visa options open to you depending on your personal circumstances; for example, if you have family in this country or British ancestry.
+The following six visas are the main routes to getting permanent residency in the UK for international students graduating from the UK universities.

 Graduate Visa - 2-3 Years